lesc-utfpr/flight_review/README.md

 cd app
 ./serve.py --show
 ```

+Also, if you're lazy to set up the commands every time you go in, there is a *'start.sh'* on the root folder.

+It initializes the Python virtual environment (you must set it up beforehand) and then the web application.
+Only thing you'll need to change is the origin IP in the command.
+It varies from network to network.
+Easy way is to run 'ip a' and grab the IPV4 address from the Ethernet or WLAN interface....

+If you're an adventurer and want to run this on Windows, there are several issues with *firewall* that are easier to resolve in Ubuntu.
+A bit of research will get you there, though.

 The `plot_app` directory contains a bokeh server application for plotting.
 It
 can be run stand-alone with `bokeh serve --show plot_app` (or with `cd plot_app;